 Despite having something green in it, I wouldn’t really call this a ‘health food’… and I’m fine with that.
 You know, the holiday season, and what not.
 I do think the avocado adds something that you wouldn’t get from, say, coconut oil.
 It’s a gentle savory note that helps to balance out the sweetness of the dessert.
 But not in a way that people would take a bite and be able to guess that it’s in there.

 I adore the almost chewy texture of the ice-cold tart out of the freezer (briefly thawed).
 And of course, it will store for much longer there.
 Therefore, this is the option that I recommend.
 If you prefer something you don’t have to thaw, when stored in the fridge, the avocado chocolate fudge layer will be more like a pudding in texture, and the caramel cream will be very soft.
 In fact, if you plan to store it in the fridge, I recommend a couple of changes to the ingredients so that it isn’t too soft.
 See the recipe notes for those.
 The gist of it is that less liquid and more fat (gasp) is helpful for keeping the tart solid at refrigerator temperature.

-- 1 tb. coconut oil (I use refined)
+- 1 tbsp refined coconut oil

 - 1 ripe banana